JasonYuan869/Project-IVYLG/README.md

 ## Known issues
  - The site may freeze for a brief period after selecting the image in the create/modify menu
+ - The night mode toggle overlays on top of the text in mobile view

 ## Next steps
  - Load listing data from the database in batches rather than all at once to improve scalability